-For instructions on installing SCSI hardware devices such as hard drives, tape drives, or CD-ROM drives, see "Installing a Drive in the Peripheral Bay" in the Installation and Troubleshooting Guide.
+For instructions on installing hardware devices such as diskette drives, CD drives, and tape drives, see "Installing Drives" in the Installation and Troubleshooting Guide.
 After the SCSI devices are installed, install and configure any SCSI device drivers to enable them to communicate with your operating system.